 Portugal is one of those European countries that we had visited only shortly before starting our nomad life.
 We had actually just spent one day in Lisbon between flights, so had only seen a tiny glimpse of this beautiful country on the Iberian Peninsula next to the Atlantic Ocean.
 So now it’s time to get to know Portugal better, and travel around it for a month, from the beaches of Algarve to the rugged northeast.

 Quick visit to Lisbon

 As most of the visitors, we started our adventure from the capital city Lisbon.
 We stayed couple of days in a hostel few kilometers out of city center, and mostly just walked around admiring the pretty, colorful buildings, clean and green parks and the relaxed atmosphere.
 In April the summer season hasn’t started yet, but still there was a lot of international guests in the city center.
 It was actually somewhat weird to be surrounded with so many tourists after traveling for so long during off-season.
 But I guess we just have to get used to people taking holiday selfies and sightseeing tour double-deckers again, as the summer and holiday season in Europe is ahead of us.
 In Lisbon there also are fancy-looking rickshaws for sightseeing tours, and of course the famous tram line 28 that serves mostly just tourist nowadays, passing through the most famous districts of the city.
 We didn’t hop in, but might do that later when we'll return to Lisbon.
-At least taking a picture of one of those cute, old and yellow trams is a must when in Lisbon.
+At least taking a picture of one of those cute, old and yellow trams is a must when in town.